AutoItMicro/MicroUnitTestingFramework/README.md

 Micro is currently being re-written and is not accepting blanket pull requests. if you would like to contribute, please contact @KyleChamberlin for more information on how to help contribute during this re-write.

-##### Attribution

-This code was originally forked from http://sourceforge.net/projects/microtest/